 Before we get into the benefits of supplementing with vitamin C as a bodybuilder and weight trainer, let's get the basics out the way.
 Vitamin C, also called ascorbic acid or L-ascorbate if you want to get real technical, is one of the most important vitamins your body needs to function properly.
 It's necessary for tissue growth and healing the body among many other important things, and it's also classed as an antioxidant, meaning that it helps to protect your cells, strengthen the immune system, and fight off disease.

 You can find vitamin C in fruits like oranges, limes, lemons, bananas, pineapples (and many more) and in vegetables like red, yellow and green pepper/capsicum, broccoli, tomatos, sprouts, and more.
 Simpy put, it's important to get sufficient amounts of vitamin C in your diet no matter what your activity levels are, however the more intense activities you undertake (such as heavy weight training), the more important this vitamin becomes and you'll likely need more than the average non-lifting dude or dudette (but we'll get to that later).

 The real thing is always best, but vitamin C supplements are worth considering for convenience

-Of course you could and should increase your natural vitamin C intake daily from real foods, and that's the ideal, but sometimes you can't always get the amount of vitamin C that you likely need as a trainer.
-Here are the benefits of vitamin C for you as a trainer to showcase how key this vitamin actually is:
+Of course you could and should increase your natural vitamin C intake daily from real foods such as fruit and vegetables, and that's the ideal way to go as you should be eating these in healthy amounts on a daily basis, but sometimes you can't always get the amount of vitamin C that you may need as a consistently heavy exerciser.
+Or perhaps you just want to guarantee you're getting enough, as excess vitamin C is not harmful and will simply be flushed out in urine.
+Here are some of the important benefits of vitamin C that you'll guarantee getting by supplementing with it daily:

 1. Protects from free radical damage.